buildingSMART-Finland/InfraModel/markdown/headers.md

 The existing terrain description contains source data points and breaklines.
 The surface description consists of the individual surfaces of the base data (terrain and ground layers) or the planned route or areal structures as TIN surface model or string line model.
 In addtion to surfaces, planned objects may be described as alignment geometry, line strings or points.
 It is possible to set the same type coding system for more than one of these.

-In addition to the main coding systems, it is also possible to define additional or alternative type coding systems *(none, one or more e.g. InfraRAK2.3, Vesilaitos X, Kaupunki Y etc.)*, using "IM_proprietaryCodings" extension (one instance per coding system) under \<Project>.
+In addition to the main coding systems, it is also possible to define additional or alternative type coding systems *(none, one or more e.g. Company X etc.)*, using "IM_proprietaryCodings" extension (one instance per coding system) under \<Project>.
 When a code from a proprietary system is used for an element, each "IM_proprietaryCoding" \<Feature> instance placed under the element being coded shall identify the coding system by its property proprietaryInfraCodingSource, having the same value as the system name set in "IM_proprietaryCodings" property proprietaryInfraCoding.

 ## Application {#sec:application}

 The \<Application> element describes what software was used to create the file.
 If the file has been created using several different applications, all are described by their own \<Application> element.

-{{xtabulate4 Application}}
+{{xtabulate Application}}

 ## Authors {#sec:authors}

 Information of the author of the file is recorded in the sub-element \<Application>.\<Author>.
 It is possible to define several authors as separate \<Author>-elements.

-{{xtabulate4 Author}}
+{{xtabulate Author}}

 ## Feature dictionary {#sec:featuredictionary}